Royal New Zealand Navy: International participation

-East Timor, Bougainville and the Solomon Islands, supporting land based operations.
+East Timor, Bougainville and the Solomon Islands, supporting land-based operations.

 Civilian roles

 The 2002 Maritime Forces Review identified a number of roles that other government agencies required the RNZN to undertake.
 Approximately 1,400 days at sea are required to fulfil these roles annually.

 Roles include patrolling the exclusive economic zone, transport to offshore islands, and support for the New Zealand Customs Service.

-The RNZN formerly produced hydrographic information for Land Information New Zealand under a commercial contract arrangement, however with the decommissioning of the dedicated Hydrographic survey ship HMNZS Resolution this has lapsed and the Navy now focuses on military hydrography.
+The RNZN formerly produced hydrographic information for Land Information New Zealand (LINZ) under a commercial contract arrangement, however with the decommissioning of the dedicated hydrographic survey ship HMNZS Resolution this has lapsed and the Navy now focuses on military hydrography.
+Hydrospatial information is still provided to LINZ but on an ad-hoc basis.

-Current deployments
+Deployments

 Since 2001, both Anzac-class frigates have participated in the United States' Operation Enduring Freedom in the Persian Gulf and have conducted maritime patrol operations in support of American and allied efforts in Afghanistan.

-On 21 June 2006 Te Mana was in South East Asia, and Te Kaha was in New Zealand waters, to be deployed to South East Asia in the second half of 2006.
+The RNZN routinely deploys within its primary area of operations of the Southwest Pacific and Southern Ocean down to Antarctica as directed by government, and to meet New Zealand's responsibilities in its search and rescue area.
+Deployments further afield are conducted as required to meet the strategic intent of the Government of New Zealand.

 Personnel

-On 30 June 2014 the RNZN consisted of 2,050 Regular Force personnel, 392 Naval Reserve personnel.
+As of 30 June 2022, the RNZN consisted of 2,219 Regular Force personnel and 611 Naval Reserve personnel.

 Reserves

-Fleet Reserve
+Naval Reserve

-All regular force personnel on discharge from the RNZN are liable for service in the Royal New Zealand Navy Fleet Reserve.
-The Fleet reserve has an active and inactive list.
-RNZNVR personnel can choose to serve four years in the fleet reserve on discharge.
+All regular force personnel on discharge from the RNZN are liable for service in the Royal New Zealand Naval Reserve.
+The Reserve has an active and inactive list.
+RNZN personnel can choose to serve four years in the Reserve on discharge.

-The RNZN has not published Fleet Reserve numbers since the early 1990s.